 Many clubs in Spain have a B team or another local academy project that accommodates to players who are believed to be late bloomers.
 For example, in an English academy, if a player is not ready by the age of 18, that’s often it, their professional football dreams are over; whereas in Spain, the magic number is 23.
 A youngster will be educated, have their talent caressed and be moulded in an academy system or B team until the age of 23.
 If the opportunity comes from another club to take the player on and supply the opportunity of first team football at a high level, the player can go, given that the club, player and player’s family believe it is all in the best interests of the young talent.

-Many clubs loan young players out, so long as they will be playing regularly and in the highest league.
-Others are willing to sell the player, but it is very common to see a buy-back-clause in the deal.
+Cubs loan young players out, so long as they will be playing regularly and in the highest league.
+Others are willing to sell the player, but it is very common to see a buy-back clause in the deal.
 FC Barcelona are a great example of this.
-The theory was exercised with young talents such as Gerard Piqué, Cesc Fàbregas and Jordi Alba.
+The theory was exercised with young talents such as Gerard Piqué, Cesc Fàbregas, Denis Suárez and Jordi Alba.
 All three were allowed to go and ply their trade elsewhere as Barça understood that they had technical talent but their body or mind was not sufficiently developed or at the level required to play regularly in the Camp Nou.

 After the three impressed at Manchester United, Arsenal and Valencia respectively, the Catalan giants were in like a shot to bring La Masia’s late bloomers home and turn them into European and world champions.
-Martin Montoya (Real Betis), Cristian Tello (Fiorentina) and Alen Halilović (Sporting Gijon) are all currently out on loan whilst Barca are reported to have buy-back clauses in the contracts of Adama Traoré, Denis Suárez, Andreu Fontàs and Jonathan Dos Santos.
+Martin Montoya, Cristian Tello and Alen Halilović have all left the Camp Nou – for varyinf reasons – whilst Barca are reported to have buy-back clauses in the contracts of Adama Traoré, Andreu Fontàs and Jonathan Dos Santos.

 • • • •